 NOTICE: Where Fellowes collects personal information directly from individuals in the EEA or Switzerland, it will inform them about the purposes for which it collects and uses personal information about them and the choices and means, if any, Fellowes offers individuals for limiting the use and disclosure of their personal information.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to Fellowes, or as soon as practicable thereafter, and in any event before Fellowes uses or discloses the information for a purpose other than that for which it was originally collected or discloses information to a non-agent third party.

 Where Fellowes receives personal information from its subsidiaries, affiliates or other entities in the EEA or Switzerland, it will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.

-CHOICE: For personal information, Fellowes will offer individuals the opportunity to choose (opt-in) whether their personal information is (a) to be disclosed to a non-agent third party, or (b) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+CHOICE: For personal information, Fellowes will offer individuals the opportunity to choose (opt-in) whether their personal information is (a) to be disclosed to a non-agent third party, or (b) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorised by the individual.

-For sensitive personal information, Fellowes will give individuals the opportunity to affirmatively and explicitly (opt-in) consent to the disclosure of the information to a non-agent third party or the use of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+For sensitive personal information, Fellowes will give individuals the opportunity to affirmatively and explicitly (opt-in) consent to the disclosure of the information to a non-agent third party or the use of the information for a purpose other than the purpose for which it was originally collected or subsequently authorised by the individual.

 Fellowes will provide individuals with reasonable mechanisms to exercise their choices.